 Have vomited or have had diarrhea which is uncontrolled (preschool only).

 Have any symptoms of pink eye (red mattery eyes) or impetigo (skin irritation).

 If your child is showing any of the above symptoms, he/she must not return until the above conditions are no longer present, or a doctor signs a form stating your child is not contagious and is ready to return to group daycare.

 First Aid and CPR

 Basic First Aid and CPR will be administered by a staff member as deemed necessary.
-All Assistant and Lead Teachers are trained in Multi-Media First Aid and CPR.
+All staff are trained in Multi-Media pediatric First Aid and CPR.
 In the event emergency care is required due to an accident or injury, the parents will be notified immediately.
 Local paramedic units will be called if necessary to take your child to Children’s Hospital for treatment (unless another hospital is specified on the child’s enrollment application).
 Additionally, all staff have SUIDS (sudden unexplained infant death) and AHT (abusive head trauma) training.

 Parents are asked to inform Children’s Discovery within 24 hours, exclusive of weekends and holidays, when a child is diagnosed by a child’s source of medical or dental care of having a contagious reportable disease (such as whooping cough, measles, mumps, chicken pox, diphtheria, or scarlet fever).
 Children’s Discovery will post a sign informing parents of contagious diseases as previously mentioned.
 If your child should show symptoms of illness while at Children’s Discovery, he/she will be removed from the group and given a quiet space.
 The parents will be contacted and asked to take their child home as soon as possible.
 If parents cannot be reached, an emergency contact will be called to pick up your child.